Education and Workforce Development

 - Funding for post-secondary education to expand workforce training and continuing education.

-- Funding for Pre K-12, STEM-H and economic awareness curriculum.
+- Funding for Pre K-12 and STEAM-H education

 - The Virginia Values Veterans V3 program and credentialing opportunities to connect employers and veterans.

 Guiding Principle: Economic development thrives where infrastructure is strong, public-private partnerships are highly active, regulatory and tax burdens are few, and cultural assets are vibrant.
 Businesses locate and expand in areas where these factors exist.
-In addition to the commonwealth’s existing Right-to-Work laws and current mandatory minimum wage, the Chamber Supports:
+The Chamber Supports:

 - The GO Virginia Initiative and results-oriented economic development programs